soniaturcotte/soniaturcotte.com/writing/reading-groups.md

 It is generous and nourishing and challenging.

 When I think of this space I share – with Arianne, Marina, Martin, Pei-Chi, Rachel and Toby – I am overwhelmed with love.
 Love for the people, yes.
-But also for being alive.
+But also for life.

-All the struggle and torment of living is worth it for moments like these.
+All the struggle and torment of being alive is worth it for moments like these.
 Reading and talking and eating and drinking ... is this a buen vivir?

 There’s a quote from [*The Undercommons*](https://www.minorcompositions.info/wp-content/uploads/2013/04/undercommons-web.pdf) that I cite all the time, where Fred Moten says,